Domiciled in Ireland

 If you arrive in Ireland in a particular year but are not present for the required number of days, you may elect to be resident for that year provided that you will be resident in the following year.

-What about the tax disposal of assets?
+What about tax on the disposal of assets?

 Capital Gains Tax (CGT) is a tax charged on the capital gain (profit) made on the disposal of any asset.
 It is payable by the person making the disposal.
 Only assets that are resident in Ireland are subject to CGT.
 Assets located outside Ireland are normally not subject to CGT.